What Caused the Flyers’ Last Rebuild to Fail

 How the Flyers of Today Can Learn

 Whatever today’s Flyers think they are is perfectly acceptable as long as they can commit to whatever that is.
-They are off to a great start that doesn’t seem to be slowing down in 2023-24, so if they want to build off that, they should.
+They got off to a great start that resulted in them missing the playoffs by just four points, so if they want to build off that, they should.
 If they want to get all they can out of their veterans and sell them for draft picks and young players, that might also be a good idea.

 Drafting is pretty hit-or-miss, but the Flyers can certainly go about things better.
 They had picks that were seen as illogical back then, and not even hindsight is treating their decisions with kindness.
 As long as the Flyers make what they’re doing apparent, they shouldn’t have the same issues.